tarikjaber/fancy-tree/README.md

     <img height="400" src="./images/example.png">
 </p>

 A tree linux command clone that adds color to the output.
+Written in Rust.

 ## Installation
 Run the following command to build the executable: